 If you have friends who are as obsessed with climbing as we are, check out our list of best practical gifts for rock climbers.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 Read our full disclosure for more info.
 All opinions are always our own.
 Thank you for supporting the brands that make Local Adventurer possible.

 17 Practical Gifts for Rock Climbers

-Our list includes a mix of gear we already own, gear that our OG climbing friends have recommended to us, and we also asked our friends what’s on their wish lists.
+Our gift guide includes a mix of gear we already own, gear that our OG climbing friends have recommended to us, and we also asked our friends what’s on their wish lists.

 Can you have too many climbing shoes?
-Maybe, but we haven’t hit our limit yet.
-If you’re like us, we’re climbing at least 3 times a week, and we put holes in our shoes quickly.
+If you’re like us, we climb at least three times a week and quickly put holes in our shoes.

-This is one of the most practical gifts for rock climbers and for the minimalist rock climber.
-At the bare minimum, if you only boulder (or free solo), shoes are all you need.
+This is one of the most practical gifts for rock climbers, especially the minimalist rock climber.
+At the bare minimum, shoes are all you need if you only boulder (or free solo).

-Climbing shoes are about finding the right fit for your feet.
+The best climbing shoes are the ones that fit your feet.
 Sadly, just because a friend highly recommends their shoes with the stickiest rubber doesn’t necessarily mean that shoe will work for you.
-The safest bet is to buy them a new pair of shoes they already wear and love.
+The safest bet is to buy them a pair of shoes they already wear and love or pay for a resole if you don’t care about the surprise element.

 These are our current faves: